SmingHub/Sming/Sming/building.md

 **Empty Component directories** Every sub-directory in the `COMPONENT_SEARCH_DIRS` is interpreted as a Component.
 For example, `spiffs` was moved out of Arch/Esp8266/Components but if an empty directory called 'spiffs' still remains then it will be picked up instead of the main one.
 These sorts of issues can be checked using `make list-components` to ensure the correct Component path has been selected.

 **Components as submodules** All component.mk files must be available for parsing.
-If they are contained in a GIT submodule then that must be fetched first.
-Some settings may be specified in a components.mk file instead.
+For submodules, it can be provided in a .patch/ sub-directory.
+Placing the component.mk file within the submodule itself is not currently supported.